-I needed to know why I had been flogged.
+I needed to know why I'd been flogged.

-They don't seem like the type to care.
+They don't seem the type who would care.

 But I needed to know.
 (Beat) Yet my voice caused only annoyance.
 The reverend struck me and I fell to the floor.
 I then returned to my room, dressed my wounds, and tried to sleep.